usnistgov/FD-Gen/README.md

 ## Getting started
-**Fire data generator (FD-Gen)** is a Python-based automated tool designed to streamline the creation of multiple FDS case input files.
+**Fire data generator (FD-Gen)** is a Python-based automated tool designed to streamline the creation of multiple Fire Dynamics Simulator (FDS) case input files.

-The tool is developed using the Python programming language. it generates random values for key fire parameters and integrates them directly into FDS code lines, enabling users to efficiently produce a large volume of FDS case files within specified parameter ranges.
+The tool is developed using the Python programming language.
+It generates random values for key fire parameters and integrates them directly into FDS code lines, enabling users to efficiently produce a large volume of FDS case files within specified parameter ranges.
 The current version of FD-Gen supports the randomization of various fire parameters, including fire source locations, vent locations, door or window opening sequences, obstruction sizes, fire heat release rate (HRR) curves, and other related parameters.
 The program documentation has been published as a NIST Technical Note and is available at https://doi.org/10.6028/NIST.TN.2332.
 A comprehensive user guide and examples demonstrating the program’s usage are provided.

 The package consists of the following files: